 In step 4, the number of cycles (or iterations) t determines how often step 3 is repeated.
 As t tends to infinity, the imputed values should converge to a draw from the joint posterior predictive distribution of the variables with missing values.
 However, according to Van Buuren et al. (1999), in practice, convergence in these models usually occurs very quickly during the first few iterations.
-Given the large computational effort required for the HFCS imputation model, we set the iteration number for the HFCS imputation model at t = 10.
-Other similar surveys, like the SCF (Kennickell, 1998) and the EFF (Barceló, 2006) even used t = 6 in the past.
+Given the large computational effort required for the HFCS imputation model, we set the iteration number for the HFCS imputation model at t = 10, which is in line with other similar surveys, like the SCF (Kennickell, 1998) and the EFF (Barceló, 2006).